verpeteren/rust-simd-noise/README.md

 ## Usage Notes

-By default the Rust compiler will not target AVX2 and SSE41 instructions even if you machine supports them, you have to specify the
+By default the Rust compiler will not target AVX2 and SSE41 instructions even if your machine supports them, you have to specify the
 `target-cpu` in RUSTFLAGS when building your project.
 For example you can add this to your .cargo/config file

 ```